Andereoo/TkinterWeb/README.md

   import Tkinter as tk #python2

-root = tk.Tk() #create the tkinter window frame = HtmlFrame(root) #create HTML browser
-frame.load_website("http://tkhtml.tcl.tk/tkhtml.html") #load a website frame.pack(fill="both", expand=True) #attach the HtmlFrame widget to the parent window root.mainloop()
+root = tk.Tk() #create the tkinter window frame = HtmlFrame(root) #create the HTML browser frame.load_website("http://tkhtml.tcl.tk/tkhtml.html") #load a website frame.pack(fill="both", expand=True) #attach the HtmlFrame widget to the parent window root.mainloop()
 ```
 ![TkinterWeb](/tkinterweb/images/screenshot.png)

-Some other tricks can be found in [the HtmlFrame documentation](/tkinterweb/docs/HTMLFRAME.md#tips-and-tricks)
+Some other tricks, such as handling link clicks, can be found in [the HtmlFrame documentation](/tkinterweb/docs/HTMLFRAME.md#tips-and-tricks)

 &nbsp;
 &nbsp;